neftjs/neft/file/parse/fragments/links.coffee.md

 neft:require @xml
 =================

-Special XML tag used to include fragments from other local file.
+This special *XML* tag is used to include fragments from the local file.

-All fragments ([neft:fragment][] tags) from the file defined by the `href` are available in the file where this tag has been used.
+All fragments ([neft:fragment][] tags) from the external file are available in the file where this tag has been used.

 **href** is a local path relative to the file where it's used.